When a household has both female and male dogs, things may go a bit wild, when the female is in heat.

 Separating both dogs (you didn’t say you have more than two dogs, did you?) may seem logical.
 However, it’s not that easy as it sounds.

-Separating them does not mean sending them in separate crates or rooms.
+Separating them does not mean lock them in separate crates or rooms.
 Or leaving one indoors, the other outdoors.
 While, this will help to avoid unwanted pregnancy, your dogs may still hear, smell and call each other.
 Day and night.
 Hope you’ve got sleeping pills.

 Unfortunately, even if your house is large enough to lock them in separate rooms, it doesn’t solve your problems.
 You’ve probably heard about the superpower of dogs – their sense of smell.
 Unless you have a possibility to walk both dogs separately and in different territories, they will sense each other.
 Female is heat is leaving a specific scent that is attractive to male dogs.
 And, while this is not as bad as if they would be in a separate crates next to each other, restlessness of both dogs will increase significantly.